DM8tyProgrammer/mighty-articles/parsing.md

 A piece of program that does parsing is called _Parser_.

 ## How it works
-Parsing does analyse the source text against the format prescribed (you know the format beforehand).
-If source text does not match with the format errors are reported else source text is converted to the data structure.
+Parser analyses source text against the format* prescribed.
+If source text does not match against format error is thrown or returned.
+* If source text does not match against format error is thrown or returned.
+* If matches then “data structure” is returned.

 ![](https://cdn-images-1.medium.com/max/1600/1*Tj1H3orLHUpQlbBR45iNNA.png)

+*format is coded inside the parser.
+> Format is the DNA of a parser.

 ## Small Case Study